 - If you make frequent sudden stops.

 You Have Insurance – Do Not be Afraid to Use It

-While you may have a premium hike after a claim, it is unlikely that a single comprehensive claim would increase your premium.
+While you may have a premium hike after a claim, it is unlikely that a single comprehensive claim would count against you and increase your premium.
 If, however, you have more than one, then you may see a sudden increase in those premiums over time.